lsst/dp0-1_lsst_io/project/contributing.rst

 This documentation is open source.
 Rubin Observatory welcomes contributions that make this documentation more useful and accurate.

-..
-Keep in mind that everyone participating in this project is expected to follow the LSST DM `Team Culture and Conduct Standards <https://developer.lsst.io/team/code-of-conduct.html>`__.

 .. _Contributing-Issue:

 Raising an issue